 More Stimulus Money May Be Coming Your Way – Here’s What To Do With It

 Early tax filers may get a treat this year.
-If you’ve already filed your taxes for 2020 instead of waiting for the May 17, 2021 deadline, you could be getting one of the “bonus checks” or “plus-up payments” the IRS distributed in the past two weeks, according to MoneyWise.
+If you’ve filed your taxes for 2020, you could be getting one of the “bonus checks” or “plus-up payments” the IRS distributed in the past two weeks, according to MoneyWise.

 You may also be due to receive your third economic impact payment this week, as the IRS has been sending payments through the month of April, according to an IRS.gov press release.
 The press release states that a seventh batch of nearly 2 million Economic Impact Payments from the American Rescue Plan began processing April 23, with an official payment date of April 28.
 Some people may have seen the money in their account, marked as pending, prior to April 28.

 The IRS says these funds total $4.3 billion across nearly 2 million payments.

 Some people, however, who already received their third check could be receiving a “plus-up” payment if their economic situation changed between 2019 and 2020.
 If their 2020 tax return shows a new child or dependent or if your income dropped, you could be getting more money.